coderplex-org/moc-android/README.md

 # FreeCodeCamp - Hyderabad

 ## Project Structure
-Try to follow guidelines laid in [projectStructure.md](https://github.com/fcc-hyd/moc-android/blob/master/projectStructure.md) for organizing your repositories.
+Try to follow guidelines laid in [Project Structure](https://github.com/fcc-hyd/moc-android/blob/master/projectStructure.md) for organizing your repositories.

 ## Assignments
 List of [personal](https://github.com/fcc-hyd/moc-android/blob/master/personalAssignments.md) and group collaboration projects are updated regularly for candidates to work on.